BayLibre/k-boot/README.md

 $ ./build/build_all.sh --linux=~/src/linux --defconfig=kboot_defconfig
 ```

-All others build scripts can be run independently (`--help` for more infos).
+All other build scripts can be run independently (`--help` for more infos).

 ### Intregration with Arm Trusted Firmware (ATF)